AMArostegui/SpacyDotNet/README.md

 Furthermore, any developer should be ready to add the missing properties or classes in a very straightforward manner.

+### Serialization

+The files we generate when saving spaCy objects to file, are incompatible with spaCyDotNet.
+The reverse is also true.
+This is by design as, for performance reasons, I've decided to serialize .NET object properties alongside spaCy objects.

 ## Requirements

 This projects relies on [Python.NET](http://pythonnet.github.io/) to interop with spaCy, which is written in Python/Cython.